nedduc/Cookout-Brand-Awareness/README.md

 The live link can be found here - https://nedduc.github.io/Cookout-Brand-Awareness/

-# Cloning a Repository

-###I can clone my repository from GitHub to create a local copy on my computer and sync between the two locations:
-  - On GitHub, navigate to the main page of the repository.
-  - Above the list of files, click  Code.
-  - To clone the repository using HTTPS, under "Clone with HTTPS", click .
-To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click .
-To clone a repository using GitHub CLI, click Use GitHub CLI, then click.
-  - Open Terminal.
-  - Change the current working directory to the location where you want the cloned directory.
-  - Type git clone, and then paste the URL you copied earlier. $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
-  - Press Enter to create your local clone.

 ## Credits

 I would like to thank my Cohort Facilitator Kasia and my mentor Maria Hynes, two very kind and patient people.
+My mentor gave me some great advice.
 My code was helped along by W3 Schools https://www.w3schools.com/

 ### Content